shahryarabbasmirza93/datathon/README.md

 Task 1: Auditing and cleansing the loaded data

 The data I am using is hourly power consumption data from AEMO.
 Energy consumption has some unique characteristics.
-To make my task simpler and easier to visualize, I will only keep the columns SETTLEMENTDATE and Total Demand.
-Now I have created a time series features from SETTLEMENTDATE and then resample it.
+To make my task simpler and easier to visualize, I will only keep the columns SETTLEMENTDATE and Total Demand of a specific state(i.e NSW or VIC or QLD or SA).
+In the end i will combine the excell files .
+If you want to run the python code, just open in the colab and run four .ipynb files which is specific to each state.
+And in the end i have saved the predicted values along with the other features to analyse it.

+To get started with, I have created a time series features from SETTLEMENTDATE and then resample it.
 Resampling the data gives me the average Electricity consumption of each day.

-As Temperature has a major role in energy consumption, i will add the minimum and maximum temperatures adjacent to the date column. http://www.bom.gov.au/climate/data/stations/
+As Temperature has a major role in energy consumption, i will add the minimum and maximum temperatures adjacent to the date column.
+I will use excell as its quite easy to include the different columns and filled the empty values with preceding values. http://www.bom.gov.au/climate/data/stations/